-- Copper concentrate sales of \$8,739,127 in the third quarter representing 3,180 dry metric tonnes ("DMT") at an average price of US\$4.181 - Continued development of San Andres and Cinabrio mines. - Continued driving underground access to the Cinabrio Norte zone, including advancing 239 meters towards the zone. - Restart of production at Punitaqui in the second quarter of 2024 with continued ramp up of production in the third quarter.
+- Copper concentrate sales of \$15.8MM in 2024, representing 6,869 dry metric tonnes ("DMT") at an average price of US\$4.16 per pound.1 - Continued development of the San Andres and Cinabrio mines. - Continued driving underground access to the Cinabrio Norte zone, including advancing 290 meters towards the zone. - Restart of production at Punitaqui in the second quarter of 2024 with continued ramp up of production in the third and fourth quarters of 2024.